yazz/VisualJS/README.md

 # AppShare
-PC/Mac Software to create SQL webapps in minutes.
+VB 6 style editor for Javascript to compile VueJS/Sqlite apps to a single HTML file.
 There is demo here :

 http://appshare.co